stac-extensions/render/README.md

 - Examples:
   - [Landsat-8 example](examples/item-landsat8.json): Shows the basic usage of the extension in a landsat-8 STAC Item
+  - [Sentinel-2 example](examples/item-sentinel2.json): Shows the basic usage of the extension in a Sentinel-2 STAC Item
+  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a collection
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)